PEXANE2/azure-docs.tr-tr/articles/notification-hubs/notification-hubs-aspnet-backend-windows-dotnet-wns-secure-push-notification.md

         }
     }
     ```
-3. App.xaml.cs dosyasının en `using` üstüne aşağıdaki deyimleri ekleyin:
+3. `using`App.xaml.cs dosyasının en üstüne aşağıdaki deyimleri ekleyin:

     ```csharp
     using Windows.Networking.PushNotifications;